Third-Party Logistics (3PL) Guide

-Here are three paramount questions to ask a potential third-party fulfillment provider to make sure you find a partner that is a great fit for your business.
+Here are three paramount questions to ask a potential third-party fulfilment provider to make sure you find a partner that is a great fit for your business.

 1. Do your needs require more than basics?

-When outsourcing order fulfillment, consider looking for a solution that goes beyond the traditional pick, pack, and ship model.
-This means that, instead of only facilitating one isolated part of the fulfillment process, the 3PL coordinates with all aspects of the retail supply chain.
+When outsourcing order fulfilment, consider looking for a solution that goes beyond the traditional pick, pack, and ship model.
+This means that, instead of only facilitating one isolated part of the fulfilment process, the 3PL coordinates with all aspects of the retail supply chain.

-This modern approach to fulfillment can help your business make more informed decisions about supply and demand and give your customers a better overall experience.
+This modern approach to fulfilment can help your business make more informed decisions about supply and demand and give your customers a better overall experience.

 2. How does their technology work?

-One of the most important elements of choosing a fulfillment solution is finding technology that works not just for you, but with you.
+One of the most important elements of choosing a fulfilment solution is finding technology that works not just for you, but with you.
 There are two main technological elements to look for:

 - How the 3PL’s technology will connect to your online store(s)